1. Learn on Your Own

 2. Ask A Librarian / Chat with a Librarian

 Each of these is further described below.

-Orientations: Library orientations are offered to new students and new faculty.
-Request an orientation (form forthcoming).
+Orientations: Library orientations are offered to new students and new faculty, upon request.

 Classes are available on the following topics: Searching in APA-PyschInfo | ATLA Scripture Hierarchy Record and Searching | Ebooks | Ejournals | Morgan-Discovery | Intro to With Much Love: E.M.
 White Library Portal | Literature Review / Literature Searching | Zotero, Personal Research Assistant | How to Cite